melkemaryam/m_thesis/README.md

 ### Jupyter Notebooks

 The repository also includes a variety of Jupyter Notebooks that were run on Google Colab to access their GPUs due to the needed computing units to train the DistilBERT models.
-Thus, in order to run the DistilBERT models, the `bert.ipynb` file in the `framework` directory can be opened.
+Thus, to run the DistilBERT models, the `bert.ipynb` file in the `framework` directory can be opened.
 If further insights into the labelling process are wanted, the file `label_comparison.ipynb` in the `info` directory can be executed.

 ## GitHub Repository